vron7/Aha-s/README.md

 	return this.name;
 }

-var john = new Person('John'); // new keyword sets the prototype of the newly created object to the prototype property of the function which created the object john.__proto__ === Person.prototype // true
+// new keyword sets the prototype of the newly created object to the prototype property of the function which created the object
+// imagine it like following when using new keyword:
+// n = {}
+// n.__proto__ = Person.prototype
+// return n
+var john = new Person('John');
+john.__proto__ === Person.prototype // true

 // Wohoom, since protype is passed by reference, we can add new methods even after creating the object!
 Person.prototype.shout = function(what) {
 	console.log(what);
 }
-john.shout('Wohoooo');
+john.shout('Wohoooo!'); // Wohoooo!
 ```

 ---